cloudfoundry-incubator/kubo-release/CONTRIBUTING.md

 1. Install [Go](https://golang.org/doc/install)
 1. Install [Ginkgo](https://onsi.github.io/ginkgo/)
-1. Have a kubeconfig to your CFCR cluster saved at `~/.kube/config`, or set `export KUBECONFIG=/path/to/your/kubeconfig`
+1. Have a kubeconfig to your running CFCR cluster saved at `~/.kube/config`, or set `export KUBECONFIG=/path/to/your/kubeconfig`
 1. Clone the [kubo-ci](https://github.com/cloudfoundry-incubator/kubo-ci) repository
 1. Run
 ```